intake/xrviz/docs/source/variables.rst

 are annotated with the  ‘📈’ symbol.
 You can change which variables are considered as coordinates in the :doc:`set_coords` tab.

+.. note:: The ``Plot`` button would be disabled if the selected variable is one dimensional.

 2. Description section
 ----------------------